Trump’s sports kick is about politics, but fans have a say

 He’s been studiously neutral in the Alabama-LSU matchup.

-The game will be played in Tuscaloosa just two days after Trump’s former attorney general, Jeff Sessions, announced he is going to run again for his old Senate seat from Alabama.
-Sessions was the first senator to back Trump’s upstart campaign and worked to champion conservative causes as attorney general, but the president has never forgiven Sessions for recusing himself from the Russia investigation led by former special counsel Robert Mueller.
+The game comes two days after Trump’s former attorney general, Jeff Sessions, announced he is going to run again for his old Senate seat from Alabama.
+Sessions was the first senator to back Trump’s upstart campaign and worked to champion conservative causes as attorney general, but the president has never forgiven Sessions for withdrawing from overseeing the Russia investigation led by former special counsel Robert Mueller.

 Trump said Friday he won’t campaign against Sessions, but his weekend trip south could give him an opportunity to weigh in on the Senate race.